BrefAvignon/BrefInit/README.md

 1. Open the `R` console.
 2. Set the project root as the working directory, using `setwd` again.
 3. Launch the `src/main.R` script, and the files will be generated in the `out` folder.
 Note that the process is very long (3-4 days in total).

+This results in a number of tables and plots, as well as a unique table containing all the integrated and corrected data.
+It corresponds to the first verstion of the BRÉF, whose content was later moved to a proper PostgreSQL data base, resulting in the second version.
+This first version was used in the course of Noémie Févrat's PhD.

 ## Dependencies